dwpaley/orient/README.md

 Besides the centroid coordinates, it is often fine to omit the other run parameters and use the defaults.

-The following lines, when added to an ins file and called with $ orient <name>, will run 30 trials to orient a toluene molecule on xyz = 0.5 0.5 0.5.
+The following lines, when added to an ins file and called with `$ orient <name>`, will run 30 trials to orient a toluene molecule on the inversion center xyz = 0.5 0.5 0.5.

 ```
 FRAG 17